The symplectic isotopy problem for rational cuspidal curves: Unicuspidal curves with one Newton pair

 \subsection{Isotopy classification}

-\begin{theorem} In $\cptwo$, every symplectic rational unicuspidal curve whose unique singularity is the cone on a torus knot is symplectically isotopic to a complex curve. \begin{itemize} \item The only minimal symplectic embedding of a rational unicuspidal curve with a $(p,p+1)$-singularity with normal Euler number $p^2$ into a closed symplectic manifold is the unique embedding into $\cptwo$. \item There are exactly two minimal symplectic embeddings of a rational unicuspidal curve with a $(p,4p-1)$-singularity with normal Euler number $4p^2$ into closed symplectic manifolds.
-One into $\cptwo$ and another into $S^2\times S^2$, each unique up to symplectomorphism. \item There are exactly three minimal symplectic embeddings of a rational unicuspidal curve with a $(3,22)$-singularity with normal Euler number $64$.
-They are embeddings into $\cptwo$, $\cptwo\#\cptwobar$, and $\cptwo\#6\cptwobar$ with each unique up to symplectomorphism. \item There are exactly six minimal symplectic embeddings of a rational unicuspidal curve with a $(6,43)$-singularity with normal Euler number $256$.
+\begin{theorem} In $\cptwo$, every symplectic rational unicuspidal curve whose unique singularity is the cone on a torus knot is symplectically isotopic to a complex curve. \begin{itemize} \item The only minimal symplectic embedding of a rational unicuspidal curve with a $(p,p+1)$-singularity with normal Euler number $(p+1)^2$ into a closed symplectic manifold is the unique embedding into $\cptwo$. \item There are exactly two minimal symplectic embeddings of a rational unicuspidal curve with a $(p,4p-1)$-singularity with normal Euler number $4p^2$ into closed symplectic manifolds.
+One into $\cptwo$ and another into $S^2\times S^2$, each unique up to symplectomorphism and symplectic deformation. \item There are exactly three minimal symplectic embeddings of a rational unicuspidal curve with a $(3,22)$-singularity with normal Euler number $64$.
+They are embeddings into $\cptwo$, $\cptwo\#\cptwobar$, and $\cptwo\#6\cptwobar$ with each unique up to symplectomorphism and symplectic deformation. \item There are exactly six minimal symplectic embeddings of a rational unicuspidal curve with a $(6,43)$-singularity with normal Euler number $256$.
 There is a single symplectic embedding into $\cptwo$, $\cptwo\#\cptwobar$, $\cptwo\#4\cptwobar$, and $\cptwo\#9\cptwobar$, up to symplectomorphism.
-There are two symplectic embeddings into $\cptwo\#6\cptwobar$, up to symplectomorphism. \end{itemize} In each of these cases, each symplectic isotopy class of embeddings corresponds to a distinct minimal symplectic filling of the associated contact manifold, distinguished by their second homology and intersection forms. \end{theorem}
+There are two symplectic embeddings into $\cptwo\#6\cptwobar$, up to symplectomorphism and symplectic deformation. \item For the rational unicuspidal curves in the Fibonacci families, there is a unique symplectic embedding in $\cptwo$, and there is always at least one other minimal symplectic embedding into another rational surface with larger $b_2$. \end{itemize} In each of these cases, each symplectic isotopy class of embeddings corresponds to a distinct minimal symplectic filling of the associated contact manifold, distinguished by their second homology and intersection forms. \end{theorem}

 \begin{proof} We start with the non-Fibonacci families.